python-trio/trio/docs/source/tutorial.rst

 There are only 4 lines of code that really do anything here.
-On line 17, we use :func:`trio.open_nursery` to get a "nursery" object, and then inside the ``async with`` block we call ``nursery.spawn`` twice, on lines 19 and 22. ``nursery.spawn(async_fn)`` is a way to call an async function: it asks trio to start running this function, but then returns immediately without waiting for the function to finish.
+On line 17, we use :func:`trio.open_nursery` to get a "nursery" object, and then inside the ``async with`` block we call ``nursery.spawn`` twice, on lines 19 and 22.
+There are actually two ways to call an async
+function: the first one is the one we already say, using ``await async_fn()``; the new one is ``nursery.spawn(async_fn)``: it asks trio to start running this async function, *but then returns immediately without waiting for the function to finish*.
 So after our two calls to ``nursery.spawn``, ``child1`` and ``child2`` are now running in the background.
 And then at line 25, the commented line, we hit the end of the ``async with`` block, and the nursery's ``__aexit__`` function runs.
 What this does is force ``parent`` to stop here and wait for all the children in the nursery to exit.
 This is why you have to use ``async with`` to get a nursery: it gives us a way to make sure that the child calls can't run away and get lost.
 One reason this is important is that if there's a bug or other problem in one of the children, and it raises an exception, then it lets us propagate that exception into the parent; in many other frameworks, exceptions like this are just discarded.
 Trio never discards exceptions.

 Ok!
 Let's try running it and see what we get: